Charter and Policies

 A quorum at any annual or special business meeting shall consist of no less than 2 percent of eligible Society voting members based on the number of members as of December 31 of the preceding calendar year.

-ARTICLE VII - DIRECTORS
+ARTICLE VII - BOARD MEMBERS

 Section 1.
 Eligibility

 Except for the President and President-Elect, Immediate Past President and the two Associate Board Members, the ten Regional Board members must be employed in the region represented.
-Eligibility to serve as a Regional Director terminates if that member's place of employment changes from one Region to another (if elected by regional vote) or in some manner becomes ineligible for Professional Active membership in the Society.
-Exception: If the ineligibility for Professional Active membership is the result of termination from that member's place of employment then the Director shall be allowed to complete their term of office.
+Eligibility to serve as a Regional Representative terminates if that member’s place of employment changes from one Region to another (if elected by regional vote) or in some manner becomes ineligible for Professional Active membership in the Society.
+Exception: If the ineligibility for Professional Active membership is the result of termination from that member’s place of employment then the Board member shall be allowed to complete their term of office.

 Section 2.
 Composition

-There shall be a board of directors composed of 15 members, including one Professional Active member elected from each of the ten Society regions, two Associate member positions, the president and the president-elect and Immediate Past President.
+There shall be a board composed of 15 members, including one Professional Active member elected from each of the ten Society regions, two Associate member positions, the president and the president-elect and Immediate Past President.

 Section 3.
 Election and Term